North-Caucasus Federal University: Human capital

-From 2017 on, following a respective order by the Russian Ministry of Science and Higher Education, a Resource Training Center for Persons with Disabilities has been functioning at NCFU, the purpose of the Center being to offer methodological support to academic institutions of the North Caucasus including in the field of inclusive education.
+From 2017 on, following a respective order by the Russian Ministry of Science and Higher Education, a Resource Training Center for Persons with Disabilities has been functioning at NCFU.

 Alina Levitskaia – Rector, NCFU; 2012 to August, 2019.

-Irina Vasilevna Soloveva – Acting Rector, NCFU; August – October, 2019.
+Irina Soloveva – Acting Rector, NCFU; August – October, 2019.

-November 2019 – Dmitry Bespalov was appointed as NCFU's Acting Rector.
+November 2019 – Dmitry Bespalov was appointed as NCFU's Acting Rector and in July 2020, by order of the Government of the Russian Federation, he was appointed to the post of rector of the North Caucasus Federal University.

-Control over the university activity resides in a specially established Supervisory Board, where Vladimir Vladimirov, Governor of the Stavropol Region, is the head.